Sushmadeegoju/VegetableMart/README.md

 # VegetableMart
-An Android Application built in Java using Android Studio, that simplifies the process of buying groceries online.
+Launched a full-fledged Android application in Google Playstore which simplifies the process of buying groceries online.
+Built an interactive UI using Android XML.
+The code is written in Java.
+Used firebase as the database to store user, order details.
+Technology Stack: Android Studio, Java, Firebase